JoWayne94/Imperial-Algothon-2021/README.md

 Created to meet the requirements for the submission of the Low Latency Challenge for Imperial College Algothon 2021.

 Files:
+1. LatencyTraining.csv - Data provided with log returns for training purposes
-1. LowLatency_model.py - Trains a k-Nearest-Neighbors (k-NN) Model with Scikit-learn using provided data 2.
+2. LowLatency_model.py - Trains a k-Nearest-Neighbors (k-NN) Model with Scikit-learn using provided data 2.
-2. LatencyTraining.csv - Data provided with log returns for training purposes
 3. LowLatency_predict.py - Imports the classifier and take inputs through the terminal.
 The input will be several comma separated terms
+4. Makefile - File used to compile code for the program

 ====================================================